What is the CIV protection on train tickets?

 If your ticket includes CIV protection and you meet your obligations as a passenger e.g. having a valid ticket, arriving for the train on time, presenting ticket on request etc, your journey will be covered by the CIV rules.

 Print-at-home, mobile and "paperless" tickets may be eligible for CIV without this being shown explicitly on the ticket.

 CIV protection for journeys in continental Europe

 International journeys within Europe are covered by CIV rules.
-This means that if you are travelling on a cross-border train that is disrupted, causing you to miss your your onward connection, you will be offered a place on the next available train.
-For journeys with two legs, the CIV rules are clear - the rail operator on your connecting service is obliged to accommodate you if there is space.
+If you are travelling on a cross-border train that is delayed, causing you to miss your your onward connection in another country, you can travel on the next available train free of charge.
+The CIV rules are clear - the rail operator on your connecting service is obliged to accommodate you if there is space.